Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 We denote $D = \mathrm{diag}(J)$ and write $J = D + L + U$ with $L$ strictly lower and $U$ strictly upper triangular.
 Classical linear iterations give:

 - The update $x^{t+1}=x^t-\alpha D^{-1}(Jx^t-h)$ is weighted Jacobi.
-It is classical Jacobi when $\alpha=1$, \(P=D\), the epsilon floor is inactive, and box clipping does not alter the proposal.
+It is classical Jacobi when $\alpha=1$, $P=D$, the epsilon floor is inactive, and box clipping does not alter the proposal.
 - A triangular solve with $(D+L)^{-1}$ gives the Gauss-Seidel trajectory; that scheduler is not implemented here.
 - GaBP uses edge messages with evolving cavity precisions.
 When it converges on the corresponding Gaussian model, its mean solves $Jx=h$, but its intermediate updates need not match Jacobi or Gauss-Seidel.

 The shared linear system provides the connection between the methods.
 It does not make the algorithms stepwise identical.
 Weighted-Jacobi convergence requires $\rho(I-\alpha D^{-1}J)<1$.
 Walk-summability provides a separate sufficient convergence condition for Gaussian BP and is related to diagonal-dominance classes.

 Scope and realization.
 The current implementation realizes synchronous projected weighted Jacobi through per-coordinate stiffness updates in the stated quadratic case.
-It divides the gradient by a positive diagonal \(P\) aggregated from module and coupling curvature and floored by the active epsilon.
+It divides the gradient by a positive diagonal $P$ aggregated from module and coupling curvature and floored by the active epsilon.
 It has no Gaussian message objects, cavity-precision updates, or dedicated sequential Gauss-Seidel scheduler.

 ---

 ## 4. Architecture & Mechanisms

 ### 4.1 Modules, Energies, and Precision
 Modules expose order parameters and implement local energies.
 Couplings encode interactions (springs, hinges, and CGBC/wormhole terms).
 A `SupportsPrecision` interface elevates curvature to a first-class signal.
-The coordinator aggregates a nonnegative diagonal cache \(\Lambda\) from module and coupling curvature.
+The coordinator aggregates a nonnegative diagonal cache $\Lambda$ from module and coupling curvature.
 For either preconditioned update mode it constructs

 $$
 P_{ii}=\max(\varepsilon,\Lambda_{ii}),